Annexure J for Passport: Complete 2026 Guide & Format

 Also Read: Green Card Marriages: Navigating Trump's Policy Changes

-Submitting an annexure J for passport does not add extra time to the standard passport application timeline.
+Submitting an annexure J for a passport does not add extra time to the standard passport application timeline.
 The processing time depends entirely on whether you choose a standard or Tatkal application.
 Here are the typical processing times:

 • Normal Application: For a normal application, the passport is usually dispatched within 3 working days of receiving a "Recommendatory" Police Verification Report (PVR).
 The entire process, including police verification, can take from 10 to 30 days.